Reducing Extremism

 and see the effect it can have on mothers.

-if missed extremism can take lives, this video shows how families need critical support.
+if missed extremism can take lives, this video shows how families need critical support now.

 Once you have watched each video, please take some time to reflect and

-have a discussion about how the video makes you feel and have a talk about what support each parent needed.
+discuss how the video makes you feel, and have a talk about what support each parent needed.

 First Look